jhartlep/servercow-dns-api/README.md

     export SERVERCOW_API_Username=username
     export SERVERCOW_API_Password=password

+Moreover you need a CAA entry in your DNS like

+   www.example.com CAA 120 0 issue "letsencrypt.org"

+of your (sub)-domain(s).

 # Teststage

 Before issuing your productive certificates, it is a good idea to run acme.sh against the [staging server](https://letsencrypt.org/docs/staging-environment/).
 Simply add **--staging** to your call